 Crucially, learners can tell you if the reasonable adjustments they receive are still necessary and appropriate on a monthly basis.
-This feedback ensures the learner is getting the support they need when they need it and forms part of the evidencing process (see paragraphs 87 and 88 of the apprenticeship funding rules).
+This feedback ensures the learner is getting the support they need when they need it and forms part of the evidence requirements listed on page 19 of the 2023 to 2024 funding rules.

 #9 Focus on evidencing and data

 Both initial and ongoing evidencing are required to draw down Learning Support Funding.
 The priority your organisation places on effective data and evidencing practices will have an impact at audit and, if we’re being honest, Ofsted inspections.

 Learning support and reasonable adjustments have a huge part to play in ensuring a high quality provision for SEND learners.

 The idea of clawback causes a lot of fear, but the more you evidence, the less you have to worry about.

 And reasonable adjustments aren’t just a funding requirement, they are a requirement of the Equality Act 2010.